 8. Does this mean I have to give up all of my favourite foods?!

 Definitely not!
-I live by the 80:20 rule, meaning I try to stick to eating foods that are low in saturated fat and/or foods that lower cholesterol for 80% of the time, and then eat anything I wanted in the other 20%.
+I follow the 80:20 rule, meaning I try to stick to eating foods that are low in saturated fat and/or foods that lower cholesterol for 80% of the time, and then eat anything I wanted in the other 20%.
 My 20% time is mostly all about buttered croissants, bacon butties, cheeseburgers, pork belly with crackling, pizzas, spaghetti carbonara, steak, triple cooked fries, chocolate brownies and ice cream.

 I prefer to spread the 20% time out across the week rather than combining it into one day, because it means I have something to look forward to every couple of days, and to be honest I actually don’t feel that great if I eat too many high fat foods in one day.
 Saying that though, if I’m on holiday (which includes the Christmas period), I tend to go all out and eat whatever I want.
 You only live once after all!

-Also (and I never thought I’d say this!) there are actually lots of recipes for cholesterol-friendly meals that taste great, so I don’t really feel that deprived in my 80% time anymore.
+Also (and I never thought I’d say this!) there are actually loads of recipes for cholesterol-friendly meals that taste great, so I don’t really feel that deprived in my 80% time anymore.
 If you don’t believe me, try these:-

 - French Toast with Maple Syrup